-To every parent his or her student is a “super” kid, whether a senior or not.
+To every parent their student is a “super” kid, whether a senior or not.
 But the term “Super Senior” is not necessarily the term that parents hope to hear when referring to their college students.

 What is a Super Senior?

-Super Senior is the term sometimes used to refer to a student who is a college senior in his fifth, or sixth, year of college.
-He has already been a freshman, sophomore, junior and senior – and is now a Super Senior – or fifth (or sixth) year college student.
+Super Senior is the term sometimes used to refer to a student who is a college senior in the fifth, or sixth, year of college.
+They have already been a freshman, sophomore, junior and senior – and are now a Super Senior – or fifth (or sixth) year college student.
 One study has suggested that only approximately 39% of students graduate with a bachelor’s degree in four years.
 The Department of Education actually calculates a six year graduation rate, which comes closer to 59%.

 Why does your student need an extra year?

 There are many factors that may contribute to your student’s fifth year status.

 - Your student may have changed major or decided to double major.

 - Your student may have transferred to a different school and lost some credits, and therefore time.

 - Your student may have made some lifestyle choices that affected progress – perhaps needing to repeat failed classes, or missing scheduling requirements because of class times (avoiding those 8:00 a.m. classes?) or not paying attention to class rotations (only offered every other year?).

 - Your student may have withdrawn from too many classes, or registered for too few credits some semesters and now needs to complete additional credits.